-c.
-Impairment of assets - The Corporation reviews the carrying amount of its assets to determine whether there is any indication that those assets have suffered an impairment loss.
+c) Impairment of assets - The Corporation reviews the carrying amount of its assets to determine whether there is any indication that those assets have suffered an impairment loss.
 If any such indication exists, the recoverable amount of the assets is estimated in order to determine the extent of the impairment loss.
 In the evaluation of impairment, the assets are grouped into cash generating units ("CGUs") to which the assets belong.
-The recoverable amount of the cash flows expected to be derived from such assets, considering a pre-tax discount rate that reflects current market assessments of the time value of money and risks specific to the asset.
+The recoverable amount of these assets or CGUs is calculated as the present value of the cash flows expected to be derived from such assets, considering a pre-tax discount rate that reflects current market assessments of the time value of money and risks specific to the asset.
 If the recoverable amount of the assets is lower than their carrying amount, an impairment loss exists.